NickMeim/FattyLiverModeling/README.md

 3. modeling : Machine learning and statistical analysis algorithms of the project.
 4. optimization : Scripts for performing in-silico maximization of the human variance captured by the MPS datase and analyzing the results.
 5. results : Storage of the results and figures of the studies.
+6. utils: Auxilary functions used by other scripts in this study.